Fleet cost savings and efficiencies almost too-good-to-be-true for Toogoodtowaste

 Export EV Leasing Guidance

 At Charity Fleetcare we’re experts in helping our charity clients get the very most from their vehicle fleets.
-Whether that’s with new Connected technology, vehicle leasing or driver certification – often it’s a blend of all three to cut costs, improve safety and drive greener, more efficient fleets.
+Whether that’s with new Charity Fleet Pro, charity van leasing or driver training – often it’s a blend of all three to cut costs, improve safety and drive greener, more efficient fleets.

 Whether you’re responsible for 1 or 101 vehicles, talk to us about the greatest, greenest EV leasing deals on the market.